AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

 	behaviour = client.createBehaviour(behaviour)
 ```

-By setting the `Mode` property to `StepwiseContinuousLeading` we ensure that any calculated event will have an interpolated index, but every other property will have the value of the previous event.
-Now attach this behavior to the existing stream by setting the `BehaviorId` property of the stream and updating the stream definition in the Qi service:
+Setting the `Mode` property to `StepwiseContinuousLeading` ensures that any calculated event will have an interpolated index, but every other property will have the value of the previous event.
+The following code attaches this behavior to the existing stream by setting the `BehaviorId` property of the stream and updating the stream definition in the Qi service:
 ```python
 	evtStream.BehaviourId = behaviour.Id
 	client.updateStream(evtStream)
 ```

-The sample repeats the call to `GetRangeValues` with the same parameters as before, allowing you to compare the values of the event at index 1 using different stream behaviors.
+The example repeats the call to `GetRangeValues` with the same parameters as before, allowing you to compare the values of the event at index 1 using different stream behaviors.

 ## Delete Events

-An event at a particular index can be deleted by passing the index value for that data point to following DELETE REST call.
+An event at a particular index can be deleted by passing the index value for that data point to the following DELETE REST call.
 The index values are expressed as string representations of the underlying type.
 DateTime index values must be expressed as ISO 8601 strings.

-Deleting a single value is done via the QiClient's removeValue method:
+Deleting a single value is done using the QiClient's `removeValue` method:
 ```python
 	conn = http.HTTPSConnection(self.url)
 	conn.request("DELETE", self.__streamsBase + '/' + self.__removeSingleTemplate.format(stream_id = qi_stream.Id, param = params),
 				 headers = self.__qi_headers())
 ```

-Delete can also be done over a window of index values, as in the removeValues method:
+Delete can also be done over a range of index values, as in the following `removeValues` method:
 ```python
 	conn = http.HTTPSConnection(self.url)
 	conn.request("DELETE", self.__streamsBase + '/' +